core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 : A resource used for configuration of the subcription and publication properties, which can be set by a client or by the broker.
 A topic is represented as a CBOR map containing the topic properties as top-level elements.
 A topics is hosted as a resource at the broker.
 All topic resources associated with the same topic collection share a common base URI, i.e., the URI of the topic collection resource.

 topic property:
-: A single element of configuration information that is associated to a topic.
+: A single element of configuration information that is associated with a topic.

 topic-data resource:
 : A resource where clients can publish data and/or subscribe to data for a specific topic.
 The representation of the topic resource corresponding to such a topic also specifies the URI to the present topic-data resource.